cjmathy/ode_model/README.md

 ## Usage

-To use the package, first run:
+To use the package, first run

 ```
 conda install --yes --file requirements.txt